The Hinton Community Centre, based on the Ross Road, Hereford has been home now, for some years, to boxing club initiatives and projects.

 In 2014, it was decided to constitute a new organisation known as South Wye Police Boxing Academy.

 In September 2014 the Academy was delighted to be awarded a grant from the Police and Crime Commissioner for West Mercia.

 In 2016 the Academy received a substantial grant from Sport England which enabled the club to extend the club and instal two boxing rings

 The Academy has close connections with the local Police team and organises sessions for schools and colleges teaching boxing skills and basing sessions around valuable life skills such as self-control, decision making and health issues generally.

 The Academy seeks to occupy young people productively and to reduce local crime through the support and education of young people.

-In the 2019 school summer holidays the Academy, in conjunction with West Mercia Police and Herefordshire Council, ran the highly successful "Fit & Fed" free-of-charge programme for youngsters aged 11-16.
+In the school summer holidays the Academy, in conjunction with West Mercia Police and Herefordshire Council, runs the highly successful "Fit & Fed" free-of-charge programme for youngsters aged 11-16.

-The youngsters were able to enjoy an hour of boxing training, every day, followed by a nutritous lunch prepared by professional catering staff.
+The youngsters are able to enjoy an hour of boxing training, every day, followed by a nutritous lunch prepared by professional catering staff.